Trading Tactics

 The Breakout

 When the price breaks out from an established pattern, you may consider that a new trend is starting.
-The question is at what point you take the trade, and there is no one correct answer.
-You can take it early in anticipation of the breakout, but with a higher risk that it may not happen.
-If you place the order after the breakout has just occurred, then you will pay a higher price but are surer that the trend is starting.
+The question is at what point you should decide to take the trade, and there is no one correct answer.
+You can take it early in anticipation of the breakout, acting on signs from technical indicators and chart patterns, but you stand a risk that the signs are not going to play out as you expect, and the breakout may not happen.
+On the other hand, if you hesitate too much, you may find that the move is nearly over by the time you are sure.

 Trendlines

-If you have an established trend, you can choose to enter the position when the price is on the trend line and you’re expecting a reversal and continuation of the trend.
-Another use of the trend line is to watch for a break when the line fails, and this is often a good timing strategy.
+If you have an established trend, you can choose to enter the position when the price is on the trend line and you’re expecting a continuation of the trend.
+If the trend continues to hold, you expect the price to continue up in an uptrend, as the trendline establishes the lowest point of support.
+Similarly, in a downtrend the trendline marks the highest level of resistance.

 Support and Resistance